-The Tribunal has directed that this notice be issued following the application by Commercial and Interregional Card Claims I Limited (CICC I Limited or the Proposed Class Representative) for a Collective Proceedings Order.
+The Tribunal has directed that this notice be issued following the application by CICC I Limited or the Proposed Class Representative for a Collective Proceedings Order.

-The Collective Proceedings Order Application asks the Tribunal to approve: (i) the claim as eligible to proceed as a collective claim on behalf of eligible merchants accepting consumer card and commercial card payments under the Mastercard scheme; and (ii) CICC I Limited to act as the class representative.
+The Collective Proceedings Order Application asks the Tribunal to approve: (i) the claim as eligible to proceed as a collective claim on behalf of eligible merchants accepting commercial card payments under the Mastercard scheme; and (ii) CICC I Limited to act as the class representative.

-To read a summary of the collective proceedings claim form please visit catribunal.org.uk/cases/14417722-commercial-and-interregional-card-claims-i-limited-cicc-i.

-To request a copy of the collective proceedings claim form please visit commercialcardclaim.co.uk/contact
+To read a summary of the amended collective proceedings claim form please visit catribunal.org.uk/cases/14417722-commercial-and-interregional-card-claims-i-limited-cicc-i.
+To request a copy of the amended collective proceedings claim form please visit https://commercialcardclaim.co.uk/contact